Meet the Board

 The first member of the board with Duchenne muscular dystrophy himself, Colin Rensch, 25, lives with his family in Kalamazoo, Michigan.
 Colin received a B.A. with majors in both music and history from Hope College in 2016.
 Colin’s academic specialty is the history of music, and he received his M.A. in musicology from the Western Michigan University School of Music in 2018.
 He is currently a graduate student in the Department of History at Western Michigan University and serves as a teaching assistant.
 Colin is an active member of the First Congregational Church of Kalamazoo, where he sings in the choir and volunteers with other worship arts ministries.

 Donna Saccomanno, Co-Founder

-Donna Saccomanno is co-founder of PPMD and lives in New Rochelle, NY with her two children Thomas and Dean.
-Donna is a Registered Nurse working in a Medical Spa managing patients a medical weight loss and nutrition program, as well as performing cosmetic procedures.
+Donna Saccomanno is co-founder of PPMD and lives in Yonkers, NY with her two children Thomas and Dean.
+Donna is a Registered Nurse working in the health and wellness field of Integrative medicine, medical weight loss, and bioidentical hormone replacement.
 She also has background in pediatrics.